 This section outlines the Group's approach to the appointment and remuneration of Non-Executive Directors.
-The CEO/MD is a Director of the Board and information on their appointment and remuneration is referred to later in this statement under 'Executive Employment, Remuneration & Performance'.
+The CEO/MD is a Director of the Board and information on their appointment and remuneration is referred to in the section titled 'Executive Employment, Remuneration & Performance'.

 Prior to the appointment of any new Non-Executive Director, comprehensive checks are conducted to determine if the candidate has the capabilities needed and is fit and proper to undertake the responsibilities of the role.
 These include background checks on character, education, career experience, criminal history and bankruptcy.
+During FY22, these checks were satisfactorily undertaken for Damien Frawley prior to his appointment as an independent Non-Executive Director to the Board.